 Identified Web User

-a Web User that provides authenticated personal identification to the Portal when invoking functionality, but whose credentials and way of authentication are not necessarily compatible or equivalent with e-Grid authentication.
+a Web User that provides authenticated personal identification to the Portal when invoking functionality, but whose credentials and way of authentication are not necessarily compatible or equivalent with the e-Infrastructure authentication.

 Strongly Identified Web User

-a e-Grid User that provides authenticated identification to the Portal when invoking functionality, that allows the portal to authenticate to the e-Grid Resources with valid e-Grid credentials specific to the e-Grid User.
+an e-Infrastructure User that provides authenticated identification to the Portal when invoking functionality, that allows the portal to authenticate to the e-Infrastructure Resources with valid e-Infrastructure credentials specific to the e-Infrastructure User.

 Resource Provider

-a e-Grid participant that provides compute, data storage or database resources
+an e-Infrastructure participant that provides compute, data storage or database resources

 Robot